Christophers27/Noire-Worldbuilding/Game Doc.md

 ### The Handler

-An inhabitant of the Dream World who the Fellow Dreamer has helped in the past.
-They know that something has happened to the Fellow Dreamer in the lower layers, but they aren't strong enough to go past the Second Layer.
+A mysterious figure who Nilo encounters at various points in their adventure.
+He occasionally gives Nilo advice and guidance, but his true motives seem unclear.

-A mysterious figure who knows a lot about the Dream World, and is able to guide Nilo through their journey.
-They have a strong desire to return the Dream World to its former glory, and later on, might not agree with Nilo's decisions if the player chooses certain paths.
+He once traveled with Florence for a time, having been a friend of hers before she was trapped in the lower layers of the Dream World.
+He is determined to restore the Dream World to its former glory, and is eager to get Nilo to rescue Florence.
+He might not agree with Nilo's decisions if the player chooses to take certain paths.

 ## Enemies